HersheyTaichou/CodeBible/Software/W Photo Viewer.md

+# Windows Photo Viewer

-# How to Bring Back Windows Photo Viewer in Windows 10
+How to restore the Windows Photo Viewer in Windows 10

+## How to Install

 Save the following as a registry file and run it